pirateszero92/My-kubernetes/README.md

-# kubernetes Begining to Devops
+# kubernetes Bare-metal on Virtualization.

 ## Install Kubernetes Cluster Docker Engine on Unbuntu Server Step by Step.